iaaryangoel/MunchLox-FoodDelivery/README.md

 # 🍔 MunchLox - A MERN Stack Food Delivery App

 ## 📌 Overview
 MunchLox is a **food delivery web application** built using the **MERN stack (MongoDB, Express, React, Node.js)**.
 This project is my **first full-stack MERN project**, created as a **project-based learning experience**.
-I built it by following an online tutorial but **implemented my own understanding, logic, and modifications** to underst the full-stack development process.
+I built it by following an online tutorial but **implemented my own understanding, logic, and modifications** to understand the full-stack development process.

 ## 🚀 Tech Stack
 - **Frontend:** React (CRA), Context API, CSS